polaiv/PC_CONTROL_TELEGRAM/README.txt

+You can control your computer remotely using Telegram
+Opportunities:
+Control the sound
+Watch what happens on the screen
+Listen to the microphone

+And other functions related to remote access

 # You need to create yourself telegram bot with help BotFather, and insert the token into "config.py"

 # Also you need to install the following libraries: